 Calissons from Provence - Bizarre Food Explained!

-We recently caught up with the Marseille episode of "Bizarre Food: Delicious Destinations" to see which French food made the list on Andrew Zimmern's "unusual regional delicacies".
+two years ago we caught up with the Marseille episode of "Bizarre Food: Delicious Destinations" to see which French food made the list on Andrew Zimmern's "unusual regional delicacies".
 To our surprise, the Calissons was featured!

 Though we think there are much more exotic and "bizarre" food out there in the world, we do agree that when it comes to quintessential Provencal cuisine, this specialty candy is one you don't want to miss!